SPONSORED BY Chimney Rock at Chimney Rock State Park

 Birds wise enough to settle in the cliffs of Chimney Rock State Park seem to have it all figured out.
 With their nests thousands of feet above the Hickory Nut Gorge, dark-eyed junco and common raven trill and caw, swoop and glide.
 A pair of peregrine falcons nose-dives up to 200 miles per hour down toward the deciduous forest below, where scarlet tanagers, warblers, and vireos put on a show for delighted birders.

 One can only imagine that feeling of slicing through fresh mountain air over a blanket of treetops, but at Chimney Rock, it feels possible.
 And you don’t even have to work for it as the birds do — if you don’t want to.
-“There are two ways to get to the top,” explains Nick Stauber, the park’s public relations manager.
-“You can walk up about 500 stairs, or you can take the elevator.”
+“Visitors can choose their route to the top,” explains Emily Walker, the park’s director.
+“You can take a 26-story elevator ride through the mountain or take a scenic climb up about 500 stairs.”

 Either way, park visitors find themselves on top of one of western North Carolina’s most iconic rock formations, astounded by 75-mile panoramic views.
-“As you see the Blue Ridge Mountains rolling into the Piedmont, it’s an awe-inspiring, magical feeling,” Stauber says.
+“One of the aspects that makes this view so breathtaking is you’re looking over the Blue Ridge Escarpment, where these mountains appear to make an abrupt drop into the Piedmont,” Walker says.

 When 32-year-old physician Lucius Morse first witnessed the rugged monolith now dubbed Chimney Rock, he was in the area following a tuberculosis diagnosis.
 It was 1902, and the Missourian was in search of clean, mountain air and natural trails to explore.
-“This whole area was thought to be a healing place, and a lot of folks came here for that same reason,” Stauber says.
+“Many people came to this area to seek healing,” Walker says.

 Falling in love with the chimney and cliffs surrounding Hickory Nut Gorge, Morse shared his dream with his older twin brothers, and the three purchased the land.
 Their vision: to dam the Rocky Broad River and make the area a destination.

 From the top of Chimney Rock, the sight of the beautiful 720-acre Lake Lure and its surrounding development reveal the brothers’ success.
-“In September, they have an annual Dirty Dancing Festival, and you can hear the sounds of ‘I’ve Had the Time of My Life’ drifting up from the lake,” Stauber says, laughing.
+“There’s an annual Dirty Dancing Festival, sometimes you can faintly hear the hit songs playing all the way up in the Park,” Walker says.

-Each year, upwards of a quarter million visitors come to Chimney Rock State Park to take it all in.
-According to Stauber, the Morse family was instrumental in making Chimney Rock accessible to all: They built a road that snaked all the way to the chimney, accommodating cars that, at the time, couldn’t travel up more than an eight-percent grade.
-And an elevator, opened in 1949, to this day transports visitors up 26 stories in just 32 seconds.
+Each year, more than a quarter million visitors come to Chimney Rock State Park to take it all in.
+According to Walker, the Morse family was instrumental in making Chimney Rock accessible to all: They built a road that snaked all the way to the chimney, accommodating cars that, at the time, couldn’t travel up more than an eight-percent grade.
+And an elevator, which opened in 1949, to this day transports visitors up 26 stories in just 32 seconds.

 When the state of North Carolina bought the park in 2007, they made enhancements to the trails, including the main Outcroppings Trail, affectionately referred to as the “Ultimate Stairmaster.”
 The 494-step stairway was built over two winters with the help of a helicopter flying in and setting steel beams.
-“It was quite the modern marvel,” Stauber says.
+“It was quite an undertaking and so incredible to watch,” Walker says.

 The new stairs have the added perk of giving hikers an excuse to make frequent stops along the way.
 Each resting point offers unique glimpses into the park: At the kid-favorite “Subway,” adventure-seekers scuttle through a short tunnel as they ascend the mountain surrounded on all sides by the Henderson Gneiss metamorphic rock that makes up Chimney Rock.
-“This type of rock is only found in the Appalachian Mountains, one of the oldest mountain ranges in the world,” Stauber says.
+“Only in the Southern Appalachian Mountains can you find this type of rock, which makes the Outcroppings Trail an even more unique route to follow,” Walker says.

 The aptly named Pulpit Rock overlook comes next: This is the best place for peregrine spotting and offers sweeping views of Hickory Nut Gorge.